rishabh1403/blog-source/posts/coding/leetcode/2020/04/1252-cells-with-odd-values-in-matrix.md

 ---
-title: "Leetcode | Solution of Day of Week in JavaScript"
+title: "Leetcode | Solution of Cells with Odd Values in a Matrix in JavaScript"
-description: "In this post, we will solve day of week from leetcode and compute it's time and space complexities.
+description: "In this post, we will solve Cells with Odd Values in a Matrix from leetcode and compute it's time and space complexities.
 Let's begin."
 author: "Rishabh Jain"
-keywords: ["leetcode","js","javascript","Solution of reverse string","rishabh","jain","rishabh
-jain","rishabh1403","blog","competitive","coding","programming","tech","technology",
-interview", "interview questions", leetcode]
+keywords: ["leetcode","js","javascript","Solution of Cells with Odd Values in a Matrix","rishabh","jain","rishabh jain","rishabh1403","blog","competitive","coding","programming","tech","technology", interview", "interview questions", leetcode]
 tags: ["leetcode","coding","javascript"]
 categories: ["leetcode","coding","javascript"]
-date: 2019-04-01T05:08:30.428Z
+date: 2020-04-04T03:56:51.074Z
-path: "posts/coding/leetcode/2020/04/leetcode-day-of-week"
+path: "posts/coding/leetcode/2020/04/leetcode-cells-with-odd-values-in-a-matrix"
 image: "./cells.png"
-draft: true
+draft: false
 ---

-In this post, we will solve day of week from leetcode and compute it's time and space complexities.
+In this post, we will solve Cells with Odd Values in a Matrix from leetcode and compute it's time and space complexities.
 Let's begin.
 <!--more-->

 # Problem Statement
-The question can be found at [leetcode day of week problem](https://leetcode.com/problems/day-of-the-week/).
+The question can be found at [leetcode Cells with Odd Values in a Matrix problem](https://leetcode.com/problems/cells-with-odd-values-in-a-matrix/).

-The problem states that we are given a size n*m of a matrix and somce indices.
+The problem states that we are given size `n*m` of a matrix and some indices.
-The initial values at all the indices in the matrix is 0.
-Every index is in format of [r,c] where r represents all the elements of row r and c represents all the elements of column c.
-For every index in indices, all the number of a particular row or column is increased by 1.
-So, id an index is [1,1], we not only increse the value at position [1,1] but all the elements in row 1 and all the elements in column 1.
+The initial values at all the indices in the matrix are `0`.

+Every index is in
+the format of `[ri,ci]` where `ri` represents all the elements of row `r` and `ci` represents all the elements of column `c`.
+For every index in indices, all the number of a particular row or column is increased by `1`.
+So, if an index is `[1,1]`, we not only increase the value at position `[1,1]` but all the elements in row `1` and all the elements in column `1`.

 We need to determine the number of cells which will hold odd values in the matrix after all the indices is processed.

 # Solution

-One very simple solution would be to create a matrix of size n*m and fill it with zero.
-On ever index loop over the entire row and column and keep on incrementing the values.
-Once we are done with all the values, we can loop over the matrix and find the count of odd values.
-Can we do better?
+One very simple solution would be to create a matrix of size `n*m` and fill it with zero.
+On every index loop over the entire row and column and keep on incrementing the values.
+Once we are done with all the values, we can loop over the matrix and find the count of odd values. *Can we do better?*

 Yes, we can!!!.
-Let take a closer look and try to find a way where we don't have to create a matrix and loop over all the rows and columns m,ultiple times.
+Let take a closer look and try to find a way where we don't have to create a matrix and loop over all the rows and columns multiple times.

-We can have two arrays called row and col of size n and m respectively and fill it with zeroes.
+We can have two arrays called `row` and `col` of size `n` and `m` respectively and fill it with zeroes.
-Now, we'll loop over the indices and for every row and column, we will increase the count at that index in array row and column.
-When we have looped over al the indices, we will created a nexted loop and run it n*m times.
-For every value, we will find their values in array row and col and add it.
+Now, we'll loop over the indices and for every row and column, we will increase the count at that index in array `row` and `col`.
+When we have looped over all the indices, we will create a nested loop and run it `n*m` times.
+For every value, we will find their values in array `row` and `col` and add it.
 If the sum is odd, we increase the count of odd values.

 Why would it work?
-LEt take an example where all the values of row 0 is increased by 1.
+Let take an example where all the values of row `0` are increased by `1`.
 Instead of representing it in a matrix, we represent it in an array.
-Now if row 1 was increased 3 times, the position 3 in array row would be 3 .
-If col 4 was increrased 2 times, value in col array for position 4 would be 2 .
-So the vcalue at position [1,4] would be summation of values in array row and col. It is so because that position falls on row 1 and column 4 which has been increased those many times.
+Now if row `1` was increased `3` times, the position `3` in array row would be `3`.
+If col `4` was increased `2` times, the value in `col` array for position `4` would be `2`.
+So the value at position `[1,4]` would be the summation of values in array `row` and `col`.
+It is so because that position falls on row `1` and column `4` which has been increased those many times.

 I hope I was able to clarify it.
 Please check the video below for more clarification.